-It is important to remember that while the effects of increasing happiness hormones and neurotransmitters are being investigated by professionals, no single neurochemical is a quick fix for happiness as they act in unison with each other.
+It is important to remember that while the effects of increasing happiness hormones and neurotransmitters are being investigated by professionals, no single neurochemical is a quick fix for happiness as they act in unison.

-Also known as 5-hydroxytryptamine (5-HT), serotonin is a complex neurotransmitter, you might think that serotonin simply generates feelings of confidence and self-worth.
+Also known as 5-hydroxytryptamine (5-HT), serotonin is a complex neurotransmitter; you might think that serotonin generates feelings of confidence and self-worth.

-For example, serotonin has been shown to be at higher levels when you feel important and like to be part of a group.
+For example, serotonin is at higher levels when you feel important and like to be part of a group.
 In contrast, feelings of loneliness and depression are often associated with low serotonin levels.

-You may recognize the name of serotonin reuptake inhibitors (or SSRIs), a popular type of medication for depression, anxiety, panic disorder, OCD, PTSD, and eating disorders.
+You may recognize the name serotonin reuptake inhibitors (or SSRIs), a popular medication for depression, anxiety, panic disorder, OCD, PTSD, and eating disorders.

-Still, even if the key to a sunny outlook isn’t simply more of the neurotransmitter, research seems to indicate that in order to feel happier, it’s good to give it a try and avoid getting too low.
+Still, even if the key to a sunny outlook isn’t simply more of the neurotransmitter, research indicates that to feel happier, it’s good to give it a try and avoid getting too low.

-Fortunately, there are a variety of ways to give yourself a boost, from time to time.
+Fortunately, there are various ways to boost yourself from time to time.

-The increased activity of serotonin allows people to put themselves in situations that strengthen self-esteem and increase self-esteem and a sense of belonging; In turn, this increases your serotonin more.
+The increased serotonin activity allows people to put themselves in situations that strengthen self-esteem and increase self-esteem and a sense of belonging; In turn, this raises your serotonin more.